The 5th Wave (series): The Last Star

 Cassie, now ascending to the Mothership, has a chance to glimpse the memories that she now has from tens of thousands of people.
 She begins to truly think about what humanity is worth, when the pod nears the Mothership.
-She takes out an explosive pill from her pocket that Vosch originally gave to Ringer so she could kill herself rather than be destroyed in the bombs of the Fifth Wave.
-She bites down on the pill, and the Mothership explodes.
+She takes out an explosive pill from her pocket that Vosch gave her, biting down and exploding the Mothership.
 Ben and the kids witness this to their sorrow and delight.
 They enter the base and find Ringer paralyzed on the floor.

-Some time later, the group has settled down in a house in Marble Falls, with Ben and Ringer raising Sam and Megan like their own children, and Evan (the twelfth system having kept him alive and the group having restored his memories and humanity with the CPU) watches over them.
-Seeing no future for himself there, he sets off away from the four, on a mission to kill every single Silencer and Fifth Waver there is left in the world.
+Sometime later, the group has settled down in a house, living together as a family, and Evan (the twelfth system having kept him alive, and the group having restored his memories and humanity with the CPU) watches over them.
+Seeing no future for himself there, he sets off away from them, on a mission to kill rid the world of the Others influence.

 Characters

-Main Characters
+Main characters

 Cassiopeia "Cassie" Marie Sullivan - the main protagonist of the series.
 Her namesake is the constellation Cassiopeia.
 Both of her parents died in the first four waves.
 Her younger brother Sammy is taken by The Others to a "training camp" called Camp Haven, formerly, Wright-Patterson AFB.
 She is seventeen years old and is described as a short, strawberry-blonde girl with average features.
+She deeply cares for her brother, and in the end of the series, sacrifices herself to destroy the Mothership.

 Evan Walker - a farm boy from rural Ohio.
 All of his family and girlfriend were killed in the Third Wave by the Red Death.
 Earlier in his life at a carnival, he meets Grace, who is the only person he finds to be like him, an Other.
 He saves Cassie after she is shot by an Other sniper, the "Silencer".
 Cassie soon finds out that Evan is actually an Other and not truly human.
 He is described as being a tall boy, at least eighteen or nineteen years old, being very muscular with chocolate-brown hair.
-Cassie also notes his soft hands.
 He develops strong feelings for Cassie, and so does she.
-Though, these feelings are strained when Cassie learns that Evan is an Other.
-Evan is rescued by Grace, who tries to seduce him, but, after they are attacked and Grace is wounded, he makes his way to Cassie.
-Grace, however, follows him there.
-A confrontation ensues, after which Poundcake blows up the hotel after Evan was left behind in the hotel, and it is not clear if Evan survives.
-However, at the end of The Infinite Sea, he emerges from the woods to find Cassie.
+These feelings are strained when Cassie learns that Evan is an Other.
+Evan later improves his relationship with Cassie and dedicates himself to the cause of defeating the Others.